“Good Stories Are A Mirror To Our Souls” – Raghu Ananthanarayanan

 I learn that you have also put together something called Pandava Profile.
-Is that an Indian answer to the MBTI, EQi etc?
-How does it help the individual.
+Is that an Indian answer to the MBTI, EQi, etc?
+How does it help the individual?

 There are similarities and differences between Eastern ways of understanding human beings and the world and the western ways.
 Just as there are convergences and divergences in the inner world of human beings.
 To illustrate, the idea of a hero in western mythology is quintessentially Herculean.
 It is an individual against the world, having to prove himself against great odds.
 Rambo is a new form of this hero.
 The Pandava heroes are very different they are driven by a commitment to the system, to their family and their people.
 This commitment enables them to transcend their conditioning and their limitations.
-They engaged in a long struggle to establish Dharma; This struggle goes through stages of compromise, rational debate and so on, before the ceaseless oppression of the forces of adharma are confronted in a battle field.
+They engaged in a long struggle to establish Dharma; This struggle goes through stages of compromise, rational debate and so on, before the ceaseless oppression of the forces of adharma are confronted in a battlefield.
 And even then, questions that arise from a compassionate mind are dialogued before plunging into battle.
-This is a very different attitude to life than the utilitarian and individualistic philosophy of the current western modes.
-So my colleagues and I have been searching for ways by which the behavioral learning can be anchored on assumptions and practices that are more compatible with our genius.
+This attitude to life is a very different than the utilitarian and individualistic philosophy of the current western models.
+So my colleagues and I have been searching for ways by which the behavioural learning can be anchored on assumptions and practices that are more compatible with our genius.
 Sumedhas, Academy for the Human Context that a few of us have co-founded (www.sumedhas.org) has kept alive the heritage of Pulin and has focused on researching the Indian mind, and finding ways of evoking its best possibilities.
 My work is focused on the Pandava hero

 archetypes and is built upon years of enquiry and study.
 It looks at the archetypes and potentials and propensities that each of has in some unique proportion.
-Since the stories of the heroes is available as a cultural resource, the Pandava Profile enables a person to understand oneself not based on some theory, but on the implicit wisdom of the story.
+Since the stories of the heroes are available as a cultural resource, the Pandava Profile enables a person to understand oneself not based on some theory, but on the inherent wisdom of the story.
 Situations are presented in the Mahabharata that one can compare with, the internal tensions, the patterns of self-expression, the areas of entrenchment, ways in which the hero transcends limitations are all available as “trigger questions” for self-reflection.
 So the whole process of self-awareness becomes more “inside out” and less “expertise and theory” dependent.
 I believe that this is a more compassionate, less therapy based and more accessible way of empowering a person to grown and evolve.

 I understand you have used Pandava Profile in your coaching for corporate leaders.
 Can you share one or two examples how it worked?